fiduh/k8s/eksctl/README.md

 #### Create Kubernetes Cluster with EKSCTL in Auto Mode
   - When you create a cluster using Auto-Mode you don't need enable pod-identity as it's done automatically.
   - Other Addons (CoreDNS, VPC-CNI, Kube Proxy etc.) are also added automatically as systemd processess.
+  - This service will set you back an additional 12% on top of the standard on-demand EC2 instance pricing for the data plane.
+That means an additional 12% cost for every instance running in EKS Auto Mode.
+AWS Auto Mode prices are not affected by instance discounts from Spot, RI, Savings plans ect.
+You pay for the management of the compute resources provisioned, in addition to your regular EC2 costs.
 ```bash
 eksctl create cluster -f auto-mode-cluster.yml
 ```